zhiwenh/delib/README.md

 # Library

-This library gives you the freedom to customize your DApp development to fit your specific needs.
+The library gives you the freedom to customize your DApp development to fit your specific needs.
 You can easily write your own migration scripts, interact with smart contracts, and create tests.

-## File paths
+### File paths
 **delib.eth.contracts.paths**

 To specify your own file paths use the `delib.eth.contracts.paths` object.
 Inside a project the paths will be relative to your project root (where `delib.js` is located).
 Outside a project they will be relative to your process point of entry.